New York Life | May 21, 2024

 1. Talk to your kids about their feelings

 Kids at school may feel excluded from a certain holiday.
-A child raised by two fathers, for example, might feel uncomfortable on Mother’s Day – especially if there’s an event at school like making a card or a gift.
+A child raised by two mothers, for example, might feel uncomfortable on Father’s Day – especially if there’s an event at school like making a card or a gift.
 The best thing is to be frank and open about how we feel.
 It’s important for people – parents, teachers, and schoolkids alike – not to assume that every child has a mother and a father.

 2. Respect that not everyone celebrates the same way